juliendms/danger-jira/README.md

 ## Skipping

 You can skip danger checking for a JIRA issue by having `[no-jira]` in your title or PR body.

+## Summary of the issue

+Optionnaly, the plugin can try to retrieve the summary of the issue(s) with the parameter `include_summary: true`.

+If the issues of the project are public (like [this one](https://issues.apache.org/jira/browse/HBASE-1)), you should not need any token to retrieve the summary.
+Otherwise it is required to set the environment variable `DANGER_JIRA_API_TOKEN` in your CI environment so that danger can log in and query the issues.

+To generate a token from a JIRA Cloud instance, you can follow [this tutorial](https://confluence.atlassian.com/cloud/api-tokens-938839638.html).

+If you are targeting a JIRA Server instance, check [this link](https://developer.atlassian.com/server/jira/platform/basic-authentication/#construct-the-authorization-header) instead.
+The environment variable should contain the Base64 encoded string `username:password`.

+> In any case, if the summary cannot be retrieved, danger will still include the issue key with the correct link (just like with `include_summary: false`).
+Additionnaly, danger will post a message with the error code of the request to retrieve the summary.

 ## License